The Caribbean’s leading apothecary led to the Caribbean’s finest rum

 Rum which is distilled from the juice of sugarcane originally appeared as a by-product of the sugar production that was established by the Europeans who arrived in the Caribbean in the 15th and 16th centuries.

 Guava rum is an exciting variety which takes advantage of the West Indies’ ample stock of guavaberry fruit trees, or rumberries, as they are also called.
 Guavaberries grow wild around the West Indies, and the fruit, which is half as large as a cherry, is yellowy orange or dark red.
-In the West Indies, guava rum is a speciality that was developed especially by Danish and Dutch colonists, not least Riise himself.
+In the West Indies, guava rum is a specialty that was developed especially by Danish and Dutch colonists, not least Riise himself.

 Riise Old St. Croix Brand